 Two endpoints.
 Plain JSON.

 The public API is small on purpose.
-Seal a manifest, look up a root.
-Both are protected by Cloudflare Turnstile and documented below.
+Seal a manifest, look up a root, walk the transparency log.
+POST /api/seal requires a proof-of-work token (see GET /api/challenge below) and a Cloudflare Turnstile token for browsers (the SDK and other programmatic callers identify themselves via X-API-Client and bypass the Turnstile step only).
+The other endpoints are read-only and per-IP rate-limited.
 All responses are JSON, all hashes are lowercase hex.

 Base URL

-https://bitseal.orygn.tech/api/sealAccepts a precomputed manifest (root hash, leaves, metadata, Turnstile token) and returns the signed seal plus a PDF certificate.
+https://bitseal.orygn.tech/api/sealAccepts a precomputed manifest (root hash, leaves, metadata, proof-of-work token) and returns the signed seal plus a PDF certificate.
 The server re-derives the root from the supplied leaves before signing, so a client cannot pin a signature to a root that does not match its own leaves.
+Every call requires a valid pow_token obtained from GET /api/challenge below; browser callers also need a Cloudflare Turnstile token.

 curl -X POST https://bitseal.orygn.tech/api/seal \